 While more curiosity grew within the younger folks of the village, the older generation had no ambitions of seeing the gods since they were content with the belief that ‘the gods were only seen through their works and not in their physical bodies’.
 Some elderly women believed that any person that sees a god would instantly loose their eye sight.

-On certain evening, younger folks stayed up, hiding in the nearby forests hoping that at midnight they will see the gods.
-But even they would eventually fall asleep, only seeing the gods in their dreams and sometimes partially during certain sacred rituals when they transported into a trance state.
+On certain evenings, younger folks would stayed up, hiding in the nearby forests hoping that at midnight they will see the gods.
+But even they would eventually fall asleep, only seeing the gods in their dreams and sometimes partially during certain sacred rituals when they transported into a state of trance.

 The people that knew more about the gods were healers.
 These men and women formed part of a higher hierarchy in the community.
 They were even trusted by the kings and queens for being a channel of communication between humans and their gods.
 Some of them shared testimonies about how certain gods looked, spoke and even walked like.
 Among other common themes, was a belief that the gods were tall, some with three eyes, some with multiple arms and often their feet did not touch the ground.

-One day the king sent out message to the people that the healers were coming back to the village and a welcoming ritual was to be prepared.
-As expected large crowd of people was seen coming closer to the village.
+One day the king sent out message to the people that the healers were coming back to the village and a welcoming ritual must be prepared.
+As expected a large crowd of people was seen coming towards the village.
 Some healers were carrying newborn babies, some young children could walk for themselves.
 A group of drummers played behind the crowd.
 It was indeed a beautiful view.

-The news were delivered to the villagers that at midnight the gods will visit and so everyone stayed awake celebrating what would a groundbreaking moment.
+The news were delivered to the villagers that at midnight the gods will visit and so everyone stayed awake celebrating what would be a groundbreaking moment.
 There were all types of drinks and food being served.
-The musicians played enchanting songs, of which some were new songs given to them by the ancestors during their visit at The Mountain of the Old God.
+The musicians played enchanting songs, some of which were new given to them by the ancestors during their visit at The Mountain of the Old God.

-At midnight a big sound was heard, it sounded like nothing that was ever heard in human history before.
-In that moment a rainbow-like tunnel of light appeared right above their heads.
+At midnight a big sound was heard, it sounded like nothing ever heard in human history before.
+In that moment a rainbow-like tunnel of bright light appeared right above their heads.
 Soon everyone disappeared into the tunnel and the entire village transformed into a beautiful river of eternity.